-We are Amy, Bonnie, Dean, Maki, Mike, Natasha and Ricki.
+We are Amy, Bonnie, Carole, Dean, Maki, Mike, Natasha and Ricki.
 Please follow the links on the "about f&g" page to find out more about each of us and our art practices.
 We live, work, and play in Saskatoon and Area, Saskatchewan, Canada.

 The members of the Flock & Gather are serious about handmade indie crafts.
 We aim to bring together a community of makers, craft lovers, crafter newbies, professionals, and generally anyone who loves great handmade art.
 We host fun events such as craft nights, kids' markets, workshops and handmade markets.

 What we are likely most recognized for our annual handmade markets.
 We host these shows to present the public with a unique shopping experience in Saskatoon.
 Each juried market presents a changing list of amazing local and regional artists, and it's here that you can find all sorts of wonderful products, works of art, wearables and lovely things.
 We are committed to presenting a diverse selection of finely crafted handmade items that represent what the community has to offer.

 What’s the best way to contact us?